Andrew15-5/IMK4/README.md

 Here you can find lab files and corresponding data (if provided), as well as books.

+>Note: books are archived (in parts) because their names contain cyrillic characters and these files are poorly displayed in git.
+Also big files (i.e. books archived by whole semester instead of parts) are harder to maintain.

 Repository acronyms and abbreviations:

 * IMK - Informatics and Management Kaluga